View or comment on a planning application

-You should be aware that any comments you send in response to a planning application will be published online, made available to the public and will form part of the Planning Register and because of this we cannot take into account comments that are marked "confidential".
+Any comments that you send in response to a planning application will be published online, made available to the public and will form part of the planning register.
+Therefore because of this we are unable to take into account any comments that are marked 'confidential'

 Comments on our website:

 Your comment should make it clear whether you are supporting or opposing the application based only on material planning considerations (see the table below).
-The Council reserves the right to return representations to the sender/author asking them to remove offending information before it can be accepted.
+We reserve the right to return representations to the sender/author asking them to remove offending information before it can be accepted.

-Your name and address (including postcode) is the only information required to register your representation and will be published on our website as well as being made available for public inspection at the District Council's offices.
+Your name and address (including postcode) is the only information required to register your representation and will be published on our website as well as being made available for public inspection at our offices.
 This is to provide transparency in the decision making process.
 If this information is not provided we will not be able to consider your representation.